jtdev-25/osticket-installation.setup/README.md

 # 🎫 osTicket Installation & Setup Guide

-This tutorial is a complete step-by-step guide for installing and configuring the open-source **osTicket** support ticketing system(Azure Microsoft, Apache, MySQL, PHP).
+This tutorial is a complete step-by-step guide for installing and configuring the open-source **osTicket** support ticketing system(Linux(Ubuntu.22), Apache, MySQL, PHP).
 Includes database setup, web configuration, user creation, and post-install best practices; osTicket helps businesses and IT teams manage customer support, service requests, or internal IT help desk operations.

   - Key functions include:
      - Centralized Ticket Management🎟️: Converts emails, phone calls, and web form submissions into tickets stored in one dashboard.